wartremover/wartremover/README.md

 `None`.
 The program should be refactored to use `scala.Option#fold` to explicitly handle both the `Some` and `None` cases.

+### EitherProjectionPartial

+`scala.util.Either.LeftProjection` and `scala.util.Either.RightProjection`
+have a `get` method which will throw if the value doesn't match the projection.
+The program should be refactored to use `scala.util.Either.LeftProjection#toOption` and `scala.util.Either.RightProjection#toOption` to explicitly handle both the `Some` and `None` cases.

 ### Unsafe

 Checks for the following warts: